 Describe the quantities and characteristics of the products that would be produced on an annual basis.
-Provide indicative process flow-sheets showing material balances for the processing plant, and the anticipated rates of inputs, along with similar data on products, wastes and recycle streams.
+Provide the anticipated rates of inputs, along with similar data on products, wastes and recycle streams.

 3.3.8 Ongoing evaluation and exploration activities